An employee can choose to take either 1 or 2 weeks' statutory paternity leave.

 - within 8 weeks of the baby's death – if they had not already booked paternity leave

-If the employee is eligible for parental bereavement leave and pay, they have the right to take this after they finish their paternity leave.
+The employee might be eligible for parental bereavement leave and pay.
+They have the right to take this after they finish their paternity leave.

 Talking about paternity leave

 The legal name for the time off is 'statutory paternity leave'.
-If the employee is not comfortable calling it paternity leave, they can let the employer know so they can support them.
+If the employee is not comfortable calling it paternity leave, they can let the employer know.

 Employers should be sensitive to the employee's preference and be led by them when having conversations about leave.

-If the employer needs to discuss anything work-related with the employee, they could arrange with someone else, such as their friend or family member:
+The employer might need to discuss something work-related with the employee.
+In this case, they could speak with someone else, such as the employee's friend or family member.
+They could agree:

-- how it happens, for example whether any urgent communication can be emailed to a friend or family member
+- how they will communicate - for example, whether any urgent communication can be emailed to a friend or family member

 If there's a miscarriage